chavo1/aws-env-consul-terraform/README.md

-# This repo contains a set of modules for deploying a Consul cluster Multi-DC in two AWS regions with Client VPN using Terraform.
+# This repo contains a set of modules for deploying a Consul cluster Multi-DC in two AWS regions.

 ## AWS VPCs